K-OverCloud/Cloud-to-Cloud-Migration/README.md

 # Cloud-to-Cloud Migration

 ## Overview ##
 The program works in OpenStack based cloud environment.
 It enables automated virtual machine migration between two different Openstack based cloud environments.
-Also it analyzes communication dependency between the VMs.
+Also it analyzes communication dependencies of the VMs in the cloud and decides migration order of the VMs in order to reduce service downtime.

 ### Current Support ###
 * Ubuntu Operating System 16.04.01 LTS